 In the middle of August Consuegra steps back to 1097, a time in which the moors attempted to conquer its castle and, in the middle of the battle, the son of “El Cid Campeador”*, Diego Rodríguez, lost his life.

-The Medieval Fair of Consuegra takes place over three days during which more than 500 villagers take part in the dramatized presentations around the town.
+The Medieval Fair of Consuegra takes place over three days in mid-August.
+More than 500 villagers take part in the dramatized presentations around the town.
 The main performances take place in the castle, on the promenade along the river and in the bullring, where the “As-Satrany” or a chessboard is the stage for the battle.

 On the last night the Funeral Ceremony to honor Diego Rodríguez is representated on Calderico´s mount outside the castle.